developmentseed/federated-collection-discovery/README.md

 2. **View Results**: Collections appear in the right panel table with:
    - Sortable columns (title, ID, API source)
    - Click "Details" button for comprehensive collection information
-   - Results from all configured APIs are aggregated
+   - Results from all backend-configured APIs are displayed

 ### Collection Details Modal